vitalops/datatune/README.md

 import dask.dataframe as dd
 from datatune.core.op import finalize

-# Load data with Dask
+# Load data from your source with Dask
 df = dd.read_csv("products.csv")

 # Transform data with Map